jefflau/climbing-gyms/README.md

 ###Todo

 - [ ] Add Ticket Prices and template
-- [ ] Change Title of gyms.js to whatever city that has been chosen
 - [ ] Add all to type of gym select
 - [ ] Add slider and extra image that users can slide through. (?)
 Possibly add zoom capabilities
 - [ ] Add Chinese language localisation switch